gaborcsardi/async/README.md

 - `http_get()` and `http_head()` perform HTTP requests, asynchronously.
 - `async_constant()` creates a simple deferred that represents the supplied value.
+- `run_process()` runs an external process using processx and returns its exit code, standard output and error, asynchronously.
+- `run_r_process()` runs an external R process, and calls the specified R function in this process.
+It returns its exit status, standard output, standard error, and the return value of the R function call, asynchronously.
+- `call_function()` uses a worker pool of persistent external R processes to call R functions.
+It returns the return value of the function, and the standard output and error of the process, asynchronously.

 ## Deferred chains